ramakrishnanshreya/ramakrishnanshreya/README.md

 Hi !👋 I'm Shreya
 ===========================================================================================================================================

-I'm a graduate biotechnologist with interest in the field of drug development.
+I'm a graduate biotechnologist with interest in automating healthcare data pipelines.
 I'm currently pursuing my master's in Health Informatics.
-During my master's degree I got interested in data science applications for healthcare.
-After four months of self learning, I got my first internship as a scRNA seq data curator at Elucidata.
+During my master's degree I got interested in the applications of supervised learning for healthcare.

 I'm also a researcher in the field of primary healthcare at HI Rapid Lab, Indian Institute of Public Health.
-This research role helped me gain valuable insights on data visualization concepts for real world hospital data.
+This research role helped me gain valuable insights on the processes involved in data cleaning and visualisation for real world data.

-* 🚀  I'm currently working on [scRNA seq data curation](http://www.elucidata.io/solutions/polly-for-bioinformaticians)
+* 🚀  I'm currently working on automating data pipelines at [HI Rapid Lab]([https://hirapidlab.com/])
 * 🧠  I'm learning TensorFlow for computer vision applications
 * 🤝  I'm open to collaborating on machine learning projects
 * ✉️  You can contact me at [ramakrishnanshreya@gmail.com](mailto:ramakrishnanshreya@gmail.com)